The Strictly Come Dancing voting figures and stats seemingly won't be revealed again by the BBC.

 The BBC says that it will still not be releasing Strictly Come Dancing voting figures.

-As a result, we don't even know which of the celebs came second or third in the competition.
+As a result, we don't even know which of the celebs came second, third or fourth in the competition.

 The BBC puts the decision down to not wanting to "affect the way that people vote" - although why this is a concern after the series is wrapped up we're not sure.

-Strictly will return to BBC One for another series in the autumn.
+Strictly will return to BBC One for another series in the autumn of 2018.